Hunter College High School: Admissions

-The other entrance to Hunter is through the elementary school.
-Prospective students must take an exam before kindergarten and pass in order to be eligible for HCES.

-Approximately 45 students from Hunter College Elementary School also enter the 7th grade class each year.
-Beginning with incoming students in the 2010–2011 school year, elementary school students must make "satisfactory progress" by fifth grade in order to gain admission to the high school.
-Prior to this, students at Hunter College Elementary School were guaranteed admission into the high school.
+The only other pathway to the High School is through the elementary school, to which 50 students are admitted to kindergarten after taking an IQ test and being interviewed.
+The kindergarten admission process is the sole entrance route to the elementary school.
+Approximately 45 students from Hunter College Elementary School enter the seventh-grade class each year.
+Starting from the 2010–2011 school year, elementary school students must demonstrate "satisfactory progress" by fifth grade in order to gain admission to the high school, whereas previously, they were guaranteed admission.

 In total, an entering 7th grade class contains approximately 225 students, known as "Hunterites," about 200 of whom will graduate from the school.
-Those who leave go to other magnet schools, private schools, local public schools or leave the city.
-Some of those who leave are expelled, usually for low grades.
 The total enrollment from grades 7 through 12 is approximately 1,200 students.